 Wow.
 So our posties in Australia are very lucky they just have to deliver, they don’t have to collect.

 And I just never replaced it.
-I still don’t have a sale.
+I still don’t have a scale.
 I never replaced it.
-But ever since then I’ve been the exact same weight every time I go into the doctor.
+But ever since then I’ve been the exact same weight every time I go to the doctor.

 Yeah.
 So what would you say is more important: the number on the scale of your weight or how you feel?

-Yeah, yeah, definitely.
-And something took me a long time to learn was when people judge you for your weight, again, they have no idea what’s internally going on for you.
-And listening to the peanut gallery about your weight is the most stupidest thing you could do.
+Yeah, yeah, definitely and something that took me a long time to learn was when people judge you for your weight, again, they have no idea what’s internally going on for you and listening to the peanut gallery about your weight is the most stupidest thing you could do.
 You have to listen to yourself.

 That is great.
-Now Sarah, people can find you at Subito Media that’s s u b i t o media, on Facebook and on Instagram.
+Now Sarah, people can find you at Subito Media, on Facebook and on Instagram.
 You have a Facebook group called ‘Amplify Your Podcast’ and you have a freebie.
-Tell us about the freebie.
+Tell us about the freebie?

 I am a freebie junkie, I will freely admit that right now.
 If there’s a freebie or a free webinar, or a free consultation call, sign me up.

 I love it.
-Now that workbook is at bit dot L y so Bitly slash poddy p o Double D y workbook.
+Now that workbook link can be found if you click here.
 Thank you Sarah from Subito Media, amazing woman and I’m very proud to say my podcast manager.
 I love it!

-Yay.
-And thank you again for your time.
+Thank you again for your time.
 I know there’s a bit of a time difference.
-Sarah and I have been playing with the time differences and trying to work out where we are and what day it is, that sort of thing, so thank you very much for for coming on today.
-And wishing you all the best with some the podcast management and chasing your dreams.
+Sarah and I have been playing with the time differences and trying to work out where we are and what day it is, that sort of thing, so thank you very much for coming on today and wishing you all the best with the podcast management and chasing your dreams.

 Thank you very much.

-My pleasure.
-Thanks again, Sarah for coming.
 Now everyone.
 If you listen on for Episode Three, I have another fabulous guest Karen coming up.
 And Karen will be teaching us in Episode Three about Being a female entrepreneur.
-Now go forth and create your magical life.
-Thanks, everyone.